Skip to content

 • Open spaces

-This style aims to create a sense of calm at home.
-It promotes the use of large windows for natural light.
-Wall art in minimalist homes is simple yet impactful.
+This style aims to create a peaceful home environment.
+It often uses large windows for natural light.
+Wall art in minimalist homes is simple but powerful.
 It may include:

 • Abstract pieces